Recycling better together

 Remember we offer a large item collection service if you are unable to take items to the household recycling centre.
 This includes large electrical items and furniture.

-Find out more about the safe disposal of small electrical items.
+Find out more about the safe disposal of small electrical items on the Recycle Now checker.

 Nappies